BerkeleyAutomation/FETCH_CORE/README.md

   rather than re-installing.)
 - Use the skeleton code provided in `fetch_core/skeleton.py`.
 This provides minimum functionality to access all relevant parts of the code.
-- To code, start off by using code similar to `examples/test_skeleton.py` which will give you an overview of common code usage.
+- Start off by using code similar to `examples/test_skeleton.py` which will give you an overview of common code usage.
 The `examples/` directory has other example code usage and screenshots of the Fetch in action.
 - For the Siemens challenge ([repository here][1]), we used a different skeleton class, `fetch_core/robot_interface.py`, which has some hard-coded base and head tilting for the challenge.